Swedish title: Engelska: Fortsättningskurs (31-45)

 The contents of the course (English 31-45)

-This course is a very interesting mix of English proficiency, literature and linguistics.
-Just like English: Level 1, this course consists of a number of modules that run partly in parallel:
+This course is an interesting mix of English proficiency, literature and linguistics.
+Just like English: Level 1, this course consists of modules that may run partly in parallel.
+15 credits per semester still makes this a half--time course.
+ENGH13 consists of the following two modules:

 After the course (English 31-45)